Annual Report - Access to Information Act

 Policies, Guidelines and Procedures

-The complainant alleged CIHR improperly applied exemptions.
+One complainant alleged CIHR failed to respond to the access request within the time frame.
 A copy of the access to information processing file and records released, were provided to the Office of the Information Commissioner (OIC).
-The OIC's investigation remained under way at the end of the current reporting period.
+The response had been completed within the timeframe.
+The complainant indicated that he did not receive the release package.
+Another copy of the release package was sent to the complainant.
+The complaint has been resolved.

 - Date modified: